nhsx/open-source-policy/open-source-policy.md

 In the first case, projects must never have keys, credentials and secrets (always Closed) in source code (Open), storing them separately and only accessible by authorised staff.
 It must be possible for them to be easily and thoroughly changed, rotated or revoked.

-In the second case, projects must still develop Closed code as if it’s already open, following good development and security practices.
-Project managers should decide on when code will be made open, which (by default), should be six months after release (in the case of code relevant to official statistics) or less.
+In the second case, the relevant policy, business or statistical oversight mechanisms, including permissions from government authorities (such as the Secretary of State), take precendence.
+Nonetheless, projects must still develop Closed code as if it’s already open, following good development and security practices.
+Project managers should decide on when code will be made open.
+The default 'cooling off' period should be six months after release or less, with longer periods (up to nine months) reserved for code relevant to official statistics or highly commercially sensitive work.

 Once opened, projects should remain so.
 If specific parts of a project must be kept from public view due to legislative requirement (as with changes to the formulation of some official statistics) they can be forked into a private instance and merged back into the public repo at the earliest opportunity.

 In all three cases (and for all four categories of code), projects should still follow best practice, common standards, and broader guidance.